 Councillors should be aware that if people's information isn’t handled in a way that respects their privacy, there are consequences.
 If a person believes that someone in council has breached their privacy, they can make a complaint and potentially be awarded up to $100,000 in compensation.
 We deal with privacy complaints about councils, and we'll try to mediate an outcome.
 If you misuse personal information, you could face misconduct, corrupt conduct or criminal charges.

 As you can tell, there are lots of important things to understand about RTI and privacy.
 But don't worry, you're not alone.
 Your council can help you, and we work with councils across Queensland to provide support and training.

 There are a range of resources on the website that can help you and your local community.
 You can also call our inquiry service and get advice about how the RTI and privacy laws apply to you.
 I encourage you to visit our website or call us.

 We look forward to working with you and your council, so you can be open, transparent and accountable, and build trusting relationships with your communities.

 Phone: (07) 3234 7373 or 1800 642 753

 Did you find the information you were looking for?

 Complete the survey to give us feedback about the information on this page or extra information you think this page could include.

-For more information, contact your nearest regional office within the Department of Local Government, Racing and Multicultural Affairs.
+For more information, contact your nearest regional office within the department.